Deebee-e/new-kidspiration/README.md

 To access the kidspiration web-page; click on this link. https://kidspiration-nine.vercel.app

 Thank you for reading this far friends..
+Please note:
+Vercel requires a direct access to the project repository before deloyment, however I created a parent folder before creating the project folder (kidspiration).
+To fix this, I created a new-kidspiration folder and imported the same codes.
+This can be seen on https://github.com/Deebee-e/new-kidspiration.git